 COMMUNIQUÉS FOR TAPE

-Communiqués for Tape was made as a video performance extension of the 1980 photo-novella, Special Communiqués.
+Charlesworth made COMMUNIQUÉS FOR TAPE as a performance video extension of his 1980 photo-novella, Special Communiqués.
 The central character is the same, a diarist prisoner named Marty.
 As in the photo-novella, Marty's confined experiences are punctuated by radio and television news flashes.
-After undergoing interrogations from a sentient tape recorder, he begins to lose his sense of purpose in a camera-centric way.
-His last words are: "I'm going out of focus".
+After undergoing interrogations from a sentient tape recorder, he begins to lose his sense of purpose.

-Direct address and medium-close shots are frequent.
+Direct address and medium-close shots are frequent in this video.
 The camera is static and uses long takes.
 The single set is a Muybridge-like gridded wall.
-Communiqués for Tape is the first of four one-man videos made in 1981-82.
-It was featured as part of the exhibition Persona at the New Museum in 1981.
+Communiqués for Tape is the first of four videos made without a crew in 1981-82.
+Along with Special Communiqués and Eddie Glove, it was featured as part of the exhibition Persona at the New Museum in 1981.